Updated July 7, 2022

 While children and teens are less likely to experience severe illness with COVID-19 than adults, they can still become infected, and some children go on to develop severe illness with COVID-19 and a condition known as Multisystem Inflammatory Syndrome in Children (MIS-C).
 Children, like adults, can also spread the virus that causes COVID-19 to others.
 Visit the Center for Disease Control and Prevention’s (CDC) page about COVID-19, families and children for more information about what we know about COVID-19 in young people and how to protect your family.

 COVID-19 has been hard, and talking about it with children can be tough, complicated or both.
 For recommendations about talking with children about COVID-19 and how to avoid spreading it, see these tips from the CDC or read the Coping with COVID blog from the Washington State Department of Health (DOH).

-Everyone ages 5 and older is eligible to get their COVID-19 vaccination.
+Everyone ages 6 months and older is eligible to get their COVID-19 vaccination.
 COVID-19 vaccines are safe and effective at preventing severe illness and hospitalization from COVID-19.
 While children are less likely to become severely ill with COVID-19, we know that they can spread it to others.
-Vaccination in children provides an opportunity to reduce spread in our community and helps protect vulnerable family members while making it safer for children to resume activities like school and sports.
+Vaccination in children helps protect vulnerable family members while making it safer for children to participate activities like school and sports.

 Learn more about pediatric COVID-19 vaccine and where to schedule an appointment.